temporalio/documentation/docs/concept-workflows.md

 #### Non-retryable error reasons

-- **Description**: allows to specify errors that shouldn't be retried.
-For example, retrying invalid arguments error doesn't make sense in some scenarios.
+- **Description**: Specifies errors that shouldn't be retried.
-- **Use-case**:
+- **Use-case**: There may be errors that you know of that should not trigger a retry.
+In this case you can specify them such that if they occur, the Workflow will not be retried.

 ### The Task Queue